.

 Riverside is a studio-quality audio and video content creation platform.
 You can easily record remote content with up to 9 guests, and you’ll get separate audio and video tracks for each.
 You can record in up to 48kHz WAV files, and when you’re done you’ve got an array of automated tools to perfect your audio.

-In our AI editor, you can touch up your audio effortlessly.
+In our AI editor, you can touch up your audio effortlessly using an AI audio enhancer.
 Remove background noise and normalize your audio levels, or set the pace by removing long silences.
 We also offer highly accurate AI transcriptions which you can use to trim your recordings With our text-based editor.

 Final Cut